It is such a great release for me.

 I do, I wish I could convey it better on a white screen than just saying, “they are amazeballs” or “they rock my world”.

-Just doesn’t seem descriptive enough of the friendships I have formed over the past three years but particularly in the last year.
+It just doesn’t seem descriptive enough of the friendships I have formed over the past three years but particularly in the last year.

 Which utterly sucked.